 The Olive Press has 3 semi-independent suites, which can be booked individually or all together for a group of 6-10.
 Two of them are split over 2 levels to sleep up to 4, with and the third is on one level, opening straight onto the garden.

-We grabbed this one (Karydia) and slept like a dream on the Cocomat bed; every morning our young son rolled up the blind, sat at the chunky trestle table and sketched the walnut tree outside which gives the suite its name.
-There was plenty of space for the (very comfy) extra bed and for all our belongings; and we loved the open-plan wetroom (Korres toiletries, stacks of thick towels and robes).
+We grabbed this one (Karydia) and slept like a dream on the Cocomat bed; every morning we rolled up the blind, sat at the chunky trestle table with a coffee and admired the walnut tree outside which gives the suite its name.
+There was plenty of space for the two of us and all of our belongings, and we loved the open-plan wetroom and pampering toiletries.

 My brother's family slept in the large Rodia suite (meaning Pomegranate): children downstairs in the twin beds - with a deep egg-shaped tub for bathtime - and parents upstairs in the mezzanine loft, which has its own equally chic shower room and access onto a sun-drenched roof terrace.
 This suite also comes with a giant abacus for little fingers to play with, and a futuristic wood-burning stove for cooler autumn evenings (all suites also have wall-mounted A/C units which can be switched to heat cycle).
 Bear in mind that the stairs are steep and ungated.